The Heat Press Burn-Off: 6 Simple Steps PLUS Infographic!

-The writer will ask something along the lines of, “is my heat press supposed to be smoking?”, or comment something like, “lots of smoke coming off my heat press when I first plugged it in, thought it was going to catch fire”.
+The commentor will ask something like, “is my heat press supposed to be smoking?”, or “lots of smoke coming off my heat press when I first plugged it in, thought it was going to catch fire”.

-Users will also find that there is often a strong smell of burning chemicals as well, especially as the machine heats up for the first time or two.
+Users will sometimes find that there is a strong smell of burning chemicals as well, especially as the machine heats up for the first time or two.
 Understandably, it is worrying and/or a bit frightening if you’re not expecting it.
 So what’s going on?

 The heat press manufacturing process includes using various oils or chemicals.
 These can form a sort of coating on the heat platens.
 These are either as a result of the manufacturing process, or in order to form a sort of protective coating on the platen – the reason may vary from press to press.
 It may also be oils from the hands of those who assembled the machine.

 Remember as well, you’re heating up these big chunks of metal which have been molded and formed and shaped around heating coils.
 There are going to be some residual substances as a result.
 Not all machines have been heated up before shipping so that first time is bound to include some smells.

 So those are some reasons for the smells and smoke when your heat press starts warming up for the first time.
 But why is it bad?